ibm-cloud-docs/watsonxdata/analyze_optimizer.md

 {:pre: .pre}
 {:video: .video}

-# Monitoring query performance from Optimizer dashboard
+# Managing statistical updates from **Query Optimizer** dashboard
 {: #analyze_optimizer}

-Once the Query Optimizer is successfully activated for the Presto (C++) engine, it enables advanced query performance enhancements and optimization capabilities across multiple catalogs.
+Once the **Query Optimizer** is successfully activated for the Presto (C++) engine, it enables advanced query performance enhancements and optimization capabilities across multiple catalogs.
 {: shortdesc}

-The Query optimizer manager allows collecting, storing, and synchronizing table and column statistics for specified tables.
+The **Query optimizer** allows collecting, storing, and synchronizing table and column statistics for specified tables.
 These statistics provide essential insights into the data, including row counts, the number of distinct values, minimum and maximum values for each column, and overall data distribution.
 Only Hive and Iceberg catalogs are supported for the collection of statistics.

-The jobs described in this topic collect statistics and metadata and synchronize this information with the query optimizer, enabling more accurate and efficient query planning and execution.
+The jobs outlined in this topic gather statistics and metadata, and synchronize them with the **Query Optimizer** to support more precise and efficient query planning and execution.
 Only Hive and Iceberg catalogs are supported for the collection of statistics.

 ## Viewing Presto (C++) engines
 {: #qry-view}

 1. From the navigation menu, select **Configurations** and click the **Query Optimizer Manager** tile.
 The **Query optimizer manager** page opens.
 1. Click **Engines** tab.
-It display the Presto (C++) engines, their status, and their associated catalogs.
+It display the Presto (C++) engines, status, and associated catalogs.

 ## Collecting statistical information from catalogs
 {: #qry-colct}

-You can do query analysis on catalogs (and tables) associated with the Presto (C++) engine.
+You can collect, store, and sync catalogs (and tables) associated with the Presto (C++) engine.

 1. From the navigation menu, select **Configurations** and click the **Query Optimizer Manager** tile.
 The **Query optimizer manager** page opens.
 1. Click **Catalogs** tab.